Our Verdict

 The basic shape and style of the Babish High-Carbon are based on other high-end knives, some of which are also in our full testing lineup.

-The handle shape itself, our testing team found to be quite comfortable across many different grips — similar to the knives this affordable model is based on.
+Considering the handle shape itself, everyone on our testing team thought it was quite comfortable to hold with many different grips — similar to the more expensive knives this affordable model is based on.

 Measured Weight | Measured Spine Thickness | Bolster | Handle Material | |